Capblancq/RDA-landscape-genomics/README.md

 ### RDA-landscape-genetics
 -------------------

-This repository gathers code that uses Redundancy Analysis (RDA) to analyze genomic data in a landscape genetics context.
+This repository gathers code that uses Redundancy Analysis (RDA) to analyze genomic data in a landscape genomics context.

 1. RDA_landscape_genomics.html is a tutorial of the various RDA-based approaches reviwed in XX (DOI: XX)